top of page

 In an act of wifely devotion, Gisèle Pelicot, of Mazan, France, accompanied her husband to their local police station in November 2020 because he had been asked to show up for questioning.
 Gisèle was completely unaware that she was about to be shown videos of herself, drugged and unconscious, in their own home.
 Dominique Pelicot, her husband of 47 years, was about to be accused of systematically and repeatedly raping her–while she was completely oblivious to his acts–over the course of a decade.
 Not only had he routinely “crushed sleeping tablets and anti-anxiety medication” into her meals and desserts, he also regularly invited the men of their village to join him in assaulting her.

-By the time Dominique Pelicot’s trial began in 2024, 51 men, all strangers to Gisèle, were accused alongside him of raping, sexual assaulting, or attempting to rape his wife.
+By the time Dominique Pelicot’s trial began in 2024, over 50 men, all strangers to Gisèle, were accused alongside him of raping, sexual assaulting, or attempting to rape his wife.

 Gisèle’s response to this stunning devastation in her life has been to confront shame head on.
 “Shame sticks to you, it sticks to your skin….Shame is a double sentence, it’s a suffering you inflict on yourself.
 [But] it’s not for us [the victims] to have shame, it’s for them [the perpetrators].”

 Gisèle’s courageous act of waiving her right to anonymity during her husband’s trial has transformed her horrendous experience into a global lesson about shame that has begun to change culture.
-Her openness has spurred demonstrations and protests around the world in support of changed attitudes–the need for society to more carefully listen to victims and, in turn, for victims to feel more protected in breaking their silence and speaking out.
+Her openness has spurred demonstrations and protests around the world in support of changed attitudes.

 Both women proudly wore new red and black lapel pins that read “Shame Must Change Sides.”
-This injunction has been taken up as a popular slogan around the globe as well as being emblazoned on the cover of Pelicot’s new book, Gisèle Pelicot: Shame Has to Change Sides, A Hymn to Life.
-(2026, Penguin Press)
+This injunction has been taken up as a popular slogan around the globe as well as being emblazoned on the cover of Pelicot’s new book, A Hymn to Life: Shame Has to Change Sides (2026, Penguin Press).
+This new slogan explains that society’s view of shame in relation to acts of sexual abuse wrongly focuses on women’s feelings of being ashamed about what’s happened to them rather than focusing on perpetrators’ terrible behavior in harming women.
+The perpetrators have acted shamefully, not the women.
+Shame needs to change sides.

 The information and tools in How Shame Runs the World will give you new perspective.
-For instance, read about A New Frame for Shame in Chapter 12.
-You’ll appreciate how everyone–from jurors and judges in court cases to you, in your home, feeling gutted by shame from some event you did not cause– must consider that shame always begins with an agent who inflicts it before it’s received by a target who suffers it.
-Only by recognizing the whole expanse of shame can you understand its power and impact.
+When you read about A New Frame for Shame in Chapter 12, you’ll learn that it’s crucial to consider shame from the instigator’s point of view.
+Only by recognizing that shame always starts with an agent who inflicts it and ends with a target who suffers it can we understand shame’s power and learn how to solve it–for good.

 Yes, shame must change sides.
 You now have available the knowledge you need to make this happen for you.